kyoto-framework/kyoto/web/docs/example-with-guide.md

-# Quick Start

-SSC was created for complex project setup, so, providing minimal quick start example is not an option.
+# Example with guide

-To provide better quick start experience, guide will show minimal setup with page, multiple component instances and `net/http` setup.
+This guide will show minimal setup with page, multiple component instances, lifecycle integration and `net/http` setup.
 This guide will rely on demo project setup, that can be found [here](https://github.com/yuriizinets/ssceng/tree/master/demo)

 ## Entry point